Risk and return are two sides of a coin

 What is risk?

 Risk refers to the degree of uncertainty or potential loss in an investment.
 As risk increases investors seek higher returns to compensate the risk.
 Risk is determined by multiple factors.
 The factors that determine the risk appetite of a person are age, income and expenses, the number of dependents on his/her income, his/her loss-bearing capacity and the person’s psychological factors.
-All these things make up the risk profile of a person.
+All these things make up the risk profile in mutual funds of a person.
 A person with lower age, higher income, lesser expenses, high-risk bearing capacity, and fewer dependents might have high-risk appetite than others.
 The risk profile has to be in tandem with the investment made.
 By analyzing their risk appetite and comparing with the returns one can understand which asset classes best suit them.

 How can one reduce the risk in their portfolio?